mcdemarco/the-new-kitchen-cookbook/sweets/easyFudge.md

 Line an 8x8 pan as in the previous fudge recipe.
 Mix all ingredients but extracts in a double boiler until melted and smooth.
 Add extract.

 Pour into pan and smooth with a spatula.
 Chill two hours.
 Cut into desired size.

+## Variants

+Replace almond extract with peppermint extract for mint fudge.